yt-project/libyt/doc/in-situ-python-analysis/using-yt.md

 Reading and accessing data is a collective operation, and it requires every MPI process to join.
-If only some of the processes participate in reading data during a yt function, then the program will hang, because some processes are blocked at data reading stage and waiting for other processes to join.
+If only some of the processes participate in reading data during a yt function, then the program will hang, because some processes are blocked at data reading stage and waiting for the other processes.

 For example, `volume_render`, which has a restriction of working under even MPI processes only.
 And plots with annotations `annotate_quiver`, `annotate_cquiver`, `annotate_velocity`, `annotate_line_integral_convolution`,